Hegseth Makes the Military Great Again! 2025-10-03 18:05

 Maybe five weren't killed, which you heard for another week?

-Maybe none except for Ashley Babbitt, who's a conservative herself.
+Maybe none except for Ashley Babbitt, who's a conservative herself?

 You think all of these are accidents?

-What they do, and when you see not just um a lie by omission, but when you see a mistruth, ask yourself why.
+What they do, and when you see not just a lie by omission, but when you see a mistruth, ask yourself why.

 And then you'll also find yourself at the same answer as to why they seize power of institutions.

-That's why, hey, if a professor tells you Donald Trump condoned white supremacy, he's in a position of it, hey, you have to believe it.
+That's what, hey, if a professor tells you Donald Trump condoned white supremacy, he's in a position of it.

 Why would the institution lie?